-The Donald & Beverly Gerth Special Collections & University Archives (SCUA) serves as the principal location for the historical research collections at California State University, Sacramento.
-The primary strengths of the collection are post-World War II political, social, and environmental history of the Sacramento region and the history of the California State University, Sacramento.
-The Department's holdings include printed books, literary and historical manuscripts, photographs, and university archives.
-Subject collections include the Japanese American Archival Collection (JAAC), the Tsakopoulos Hellenic Collection, the Mexican American community in the Sacramento region, the northern California Native American communities, and the Sexual and Gender Identity Collection.
-For more information about how to access our collections, please contact us by phone 916-278-6144 or send email email@example.com
+The Donald & Beverly Gerth Special Collections & University Archives (SCUA) serves as the principal location for manuscript collections, rare books, fine press, and archives at California State University, Sacramento.
+The primary strengths of SCUA are post-World War II political, social, and environmental history of the Sacramento region, as well as the history and records of the California State University, Sacramento.
+Special collections include the Japanese American Archival Collection, the Tsakopolous Hellenic Collection, the Southeast Asian Community Resource Center Collection, the Royal Chicano Air Force Poster Collection, the Sacramento Rock and Radio Collection, and the Sexual and Gender Identity Collection.
+Further collections can be found on the Online Archive of California.

 The Special Collections & University Archives are named after Donald and Beverly Gerth.
 The 10th President of Sacramento State from 1984-2003, Donald Gerth enhanced the campus’ role as the “State University in the State Capital.”
 SCUA expanded greatly during his term as president and continues to this day.
 Dean of the Library, Amy Kautzman, says that “the Gerths’ gift allows us to honor the past, build on our holdings of our history, and build future collections that will serve the research needs of our students, faculty, and researchers from around the world.”